mszostok/codeowners-validator/CONTRIBUTING.md

     git fetch --all
     ```

-5. Set the master branch to point to upstream:
+5. Set the `main` branch to point to upstream:

     ```bash
-    git branch -u upstream/master master
+    git branch -u upstream/main main
     ```

 You're all set! 🚀  Read the [development](./docs/development.md) document for further instructions.